rozum-robotics/pulse-api/README.md

 # remove specific obstacles
 robot.remove_from_environment_by_name(box.name)
 print('Environment without box\n{}'.format(robot.get_all_from_environment()))
-# remove all obstacles from environment
+# remove all obstacles from an environment
 robot.remove_all_from_environment()
 print('Empty environment\n{}'.format(robot.get_all_from_environment()))